-The arrival of Channel 4 in Leeds presents even more opportunities for journalism students and graduates.
+The arrival of Channel 4 in Leeds in 2020 presents even more opportunities for journalism students and graduates.

 You'll learn from experienced journalists who have worked across all media platforms, and you'll network with some of the UK's leading journalists during our annual Journalism and Media Week.

 The results speak for themselves.
 We consistently help students develop into accomplished journalists with multi-platform news skills.
 Our graduates are strongly represented in the BBC, commercial radio and television, as well as in newspaper, magazine and online newsrooms throughout the UK and beyond.
 Could that be you?

 Undergraduate Journalism courses: